Anne Piquereau

-Anne Piquereau (born 15 June 1964 in Niort) is a retired French track and field athlete who specialised in the high hurdles.
+Anne Piquereau (born 15 June 1964 in Poitiers) is a retired French track and field athlete who specialised in the 100 metres hurdles.
 She won the bronze medal at the 1985 World Indoor Games (later renamed World Indoor Championships) and three medals at European Indoor Championships.
-In addition, she represented her country at the 1988 Olympic Games and 1992 Olympic Games, as well as at three outdoor World Championships, most notably finishing fifth in 1987.
+In addition, she represented her country at the 1988 and 1992 Summer Olympics, as well as at three outdoor World Championships, most notably finishing fifth in 1987.

 She has personal bests of 12.74 seconds in the 100 metres hurdles (Saint-Denis 1991) and 7.88 seconds in the indoor 60 metres hurdles (Bordeaux 1990).